 Engine can only be started in diesel mode.
-To perform an engine start, no start block can be active.
+No start block can be active to perform an engine start.
 Engine start can only be attempted when engine is stopped and ready for start.

-Prolonged starting sequence, where the engine is turned minimum 1 revolution by air, is applied after regular stop in gas mode and after ventilation request.
+Prolonged starting sequence, when the engine is turned minimum 1 revolution by air, is applied after regular stop in gas mode and after ventilation request.
 This is to ensure that all cylinders are free of gas fuel before the fuel injection is activated.